CDCgov/el_gato/docs/approach.md

     4. Absence of primer-associated reads does not allow identification of the primary allele.

-6. el_gato determines the number associated with a particular allele variant using BLAST and generates the ST using the identified alleles for the seven SBT genes.
+6. el_gato then uses BLAST to determine the allele number for *mompS* and generates the ST based on the identified allele numbers for the seven SBT genes.

 If the above process cannot identify the correct sequence, a `?` will be returned as the *mompS* allele, and el_gato will report information about the steps in this process in the [output files](input_output.md/#output-files).

-Note that as the above process depends upon read pairs mapping to biallelic sites and the mompS-1116R primer region, sequence data characteristics such as read length and insert size can impact the ability of el_gato to resolve *mompS* alleles.
+*Note:* The above process depends upon read pairs mapping to biallelic sites and the mompS-1116R primer region, sequence data characteristics such as read length and insert size can impact the ability of el_gato to resolve *mompS* alleles.

 #### Read Mapping Schematic